Superconformal algebras and holomorphic field theories: Superconformal localization and holomorphic factorization algebras

-As with any local Lie algebra, we can consider both its sheaf of sections $\cG'_{\cN=2}$ and its cosheaf of compactly supported sections $\cG'_{\cN=2,c}$.
-Just as in the case of the sheaf of sections, in cohomology there is an isomorphism of graded cosheaves on $\CC^2$: \beqn H^*\left(\sG'_{\cN=2,c}\right) \cong i_* H^*\left(\Omega_c^{0,*}(\CC_{z_1}, \fg)\right) . \eeqn This statement for cosheaves follows formally from the result about sheaves, but only at the level of cohomology.
+As with any local Lie algebra, we can consider both its sheaf of sections $\cG'$ and its cosheaf of compactly supported sections $\cG'_{c}$.
+Just as in the case of the sheaf of sections, in cohomology there is an isomorphism of graded cosheaves on $\CC^2$: \beqn H^*\left(\cG'_{c}\right) \cong i_* H^*\left(\Omega_c^{0,\bu}(\CC_{z_1}, \fg)\right) . \eeqn This statement for cosheaves follows formally from the result about sheaves, but only at the level of cohomology.
 We are interested in a cochain level of this localization result---not only at the level of cosheaves of Lie algebras, but at the level of the corresponding factorization algebras.
-The reader will recall that any local Lie algebra $\sG$ gives rise to a factorization algebra, obtained by taking its Chevalley--Eilenberg cochain complex (which computes Lie algebra {\em homology}) of compactly supported sections $\clie_\bu (\sG_c)$.

-For the sheaf of sections, the restriction map provides an explicit quasi-isomorphism between the deformed object on $\CC^2$ and the object localized on $\CC_{z_1}$, as we have discussed.
-In the case of compactly supported sections, the restriction map is still perfectly well-defined, since $\C_{z_1}$ is a closed subspace.
-The problem arises when trying to exhibit a quasi-inverse to this map; there is no longer a natural way to do this without additional auxiliary choices, and there is correspondingly no longer a quasi-isomorphism between the two objects as cosheaves on~$\C^2$.

-By~\eqref{homology}, we know that the factorization algebra $H^\bu(\clie_\bu(\sG'_{\cN=2,c}))$ is stratified at the level of {\em cohomology}, with respect to a stratification by the subspace $\C_{z_1}$ and its complement, and agrees along the $z_1$-plane with the cohomology of the factorization algebra $\clie_\bu \left(\Omega_c^{0,*}(\CC_{z_1}, \fg)\right)$.
-We will find that upon making some auxiliary choices, we can make the equivalence between these two factorization algebras explicit at the cochain level, and thus exhibit a stratum-wise equivalence up to homotopy of stratified factorization algebras.